-In preparing the annual accounts and consolidated accounts, The Board of Directors and the Managing Director are responsible for the assessment of the company's and the group's ability to continue as a going concern.
+In preparing the annual accounts and consolidated accounts, The Board of Directors and the President and CEO are responsible for assessing the ability of the company and the Group to continue as a going concern.
 They disclose, as applicable, matters related to going concern and using the going concern basis of accounting.
-The going concern basis of accounting is however not applied if the Board of Directors and the Managing Director intend to liquidate the company, to cease operations, or has no realistic alternative but to do so.
+The going concern basis of accounting is however not applied if the Board of Directors and the President and CEO intend to liquidate the company, to cease operations, or have no realistic alternative but to do so.